pboon09/FRA532-Autonomous-Mobile-Robot/README.md

 where $\Delta \theta_r$ and $\Delta \theta_l$ represent the angular displacement of the right and left wheels in radians.

-#### 1.1.3 ICC (Instantaneous Center of Curvature) Kinematics
+#### 1.1.3 ICR (Instantaneous Center of Rotation) Kinematics

-For differential drive robots, the ICC method provides accurate pose integration by computing the instantaneous turning center.
+For differential drive robots, the ICR method provides accurate pose integration by computing the instantaneous turning center.

 **Heading change:**